 Here’s a close look at how external power filters work and an explanation of each model’s unique features.

-best rated hang on back filters reviewed
+- Recommended hang on the back filters

 Marineland Penguin Bio-Wheel Power Filter top pick for overall reliability, and the Fluval C Series for best filtration due to its multi chamber filtration design.